 Related: Browse our recommendations of the best ethical and sustainable candle choices for a more comprehensive selection

-Grabbing holly if you have some near you or don’t have some foliage from hydrangeas, magnolias, or any long-lasting greenery, and simply wrap it in a circle tying it with string where necessary.
+Grabbing holly if you have some near you or don’t have some foliage from hydrangeas, magnolias, or any long-lasting greenery, and simply wrap it in a circle, tying it with string where necessary.
 And there you have it, no need to buy a wreath and a wonderful natural creation of your own, completely free from plastic waste.
 They also make great gifts for neighbors.

 Grabbing a length of tartan cloth is a simple and easy idea to add color to your Christmas decorations and table this holiday season.
 The seller we’ve featured makes this sustainably printed tartan from 100% natural cotton.
 You can cut it into a long strip for the perfect table runner or into stars and hearts to decorate the tree and around the home.
 You can also use it to wrap gifts.

 The zero-waste Christmas table can feel that much more special with the addition of the best that nature has to offer.
-Collecting pine cones and giving them a little glisten with eco-friendly glitter is a great start.
+Collecting pine cones and giving them a little glistening with eco-friendly glitter is a great start.

 Christmas can be a time for excess.
 As the season approaches, mouths start to water, thinking of tables laden with food, drink, and celebrations.
 However, with too much food can come a great deal of waste.